SmokinCaterpillar/pypet/doc/source/tutorial.rst

     traj.f_explore(explore_dict)

-Note that in case we explore some parameters their default values that we passed before via :func:`~pypet.naturalnaming.ParameterGroup.f_add_parameter` are no longer used.
+Note that in case we explore some parameters, their default values that we passed before via :func:`~pypet.naturalnaming.ParameterGroup.f_add_parameter` are no longer used.
 If you still want to simulate these, make sure they are part of the lists in the exploration dictionary.